zjgoggle/jzMatchingEngine/README.md

   - min/max Price Heap of price levels(Price, PointerToOrderList): fast check/remove top price and insert a price.
   - OrderID HashMap<OrderID, OrderKey>: fast find an order in a book.
 OrderKey contains a pointer to OrderList and a poniter to by-price HashMap.

+* Time complexities:
+  - Find top price to match: O(1) to find the opt of Price Heap.
+  - Removing top price takes O(log(N)).
+  - Add a new order to order book.
+    - If price is already in orderbook, it takes O(1)  time to look up By-price HashMapp and append the order to OrderList.
+    - Else, it looks O(log(N)) time to push into Price Heap.
+  - Cancel an order: O(1) to look up OrderID HashMap and remove it from OrderList.
+    - when there's no order for a price, remove it if it's top price; else, keep the empty list until it becomes the top price.

 ***This program was built by g++ version 13.1.0 on ubuntu 22.04***